Newspaper vendors grapple with rising costs and manpower shortages

 The SPH Media spokesman said that delivery fees, collected from subscribers as part of the subscription, are calculated based on “the costs and economic situation”.

-To help vendors cope with the fall in income and rising costs, SPH Media has started giving them a subsidy of $3 for each doorstep delivery to a direct subscriber since October 2022, added the spokesman.
+To help vendors cope with the fall in income and rising costs, SPH Media has started giving them a subsidy of $3 per month for each doorstep delivery to a direct subscriber since October 2022.

 “The newspaper vendors are our valuable partners, and we will look into the feedback and concerns shared by the vendors and the vendor associations,” said the spokesman.